mr-word/miniflow-js/README.md

 Manaflow will include user-specified transition logic (smart contracts) while maintaining log-span validation and pushing it to its logical limit.

-### note dump

-* architecture could be easily adopted for UTXO systems with finite 'standard transaction' types
-* * the only (logical) structure maintained by miniflow is a set of non-fungible contiguous regions (splittable but not joinable) and fungible garbage regions (which make a coin-like)
-* * * Nevertheless, this is a minimal demonstration of threading consensus-validated state through UTXO, specifically *without maintaining an auxiliary state DB*
-* the only user-specified validation condition is plain (multi)signature, "locks", and "needs"
-* * UTXO locks mean that it cannot be spent while another UTXO exists, and needs means that it requires another UTXO to exist to be spent (both allow K of N quorum, giving circuits)
-* * 'locks' are implemented with 'NTXI' reducer similar to RTXI.
-Still does not require auxiliary state DB, just more fields in shardlet reducer.
-* * 'needs' same concept but requires UTXO (without spending it) to be able to spend. **Still all log span**.
-* [double-life fee](https://word.site/2019/12/03/double-life-fee/) for simple state rent: UTXO expire when they are at least half as old as the chain itself
-* [dpow](https://word.site/2019/11/12/dynamic-pow/) - no difficulty/TBT, no hard-coded max block frequency.
-Thin client header chain not throttled, it will be big (server size) but still tiny compared to possible size of chain data (data center size).

 ### key dependencies

 * RLP for serialization